Vergazov/docker-nginx-laravel-crypto_pro/README.md

-# 🚀 Laravel/php/nginx in Docker project
+# 🚀 nginx/laravel in Docker

 ## 🛠️ Deploy